Skip to content

 total_capacity_column: "n_beds"

-5.2 Household allocation — the three cooperating YAMLs
+5.2 Household allocation, and the three YAMLs that cooperate

-Household allocation is the most intricate part of the pipeline, so it gets its own walkthrough.
+Household allocation has more moving parts than anything else in the pipeline, so it gets its own walkthrough.
 Three files cooperate:

 File Role